rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 and published an article ["Writing a winning 4K intro in Rust"][4k-post]:

 > A 4K intro is a demo where the entire program (including any data)
-> has two be 4096 bytes or less so it is important
+> has to be 4096 bytes or less so it is important
 > that the code is as space efficient as possible.
 > Rust has a bit of a reputation for creating bloated executables so I wanted
 > to find out if is possible to create very space efficient code with it.